jsong2222/Udacity_ND_P1/README.md

 Data sources are from http://insideairbnb.com/get-the-data.html.
 The specific year 2016 dats is used, following the project guidelines from Udacity Data Scientist Nanodegree Program.
 The project is done by Jiacheng Song.

+VI.
+Other Specifications

+The blog post is at: https://medium.com/@jsong01/where-should-you-live-when-traveling-in-seattle-43e2aadff496